 So I hope.
 I choose to tell the truth.

 And part of telling the truth, in this season of my life, is stubbornly determining that while I have breath within me, I will keep building for my girls’ sake if not for my own.
 I’ll keep dirtying my hands, investing my heart, offering the bit of energy, resource, skill, or influence I possess to try and help make this world kinder and safer for people.
 People like my younger self or my beautiful son who feel too broken, not good enough, desperately weary.

 I want to remind us that we’re all messy and imperfect and also beautiful, gifted, needed.
 That while life can be messy and unkind, a bumpy journey best walked in brave community, there are also wonderful bits worth fighting for.
 And I want to remind us (me and you alike) that we can show up to it all and find purpose, wholeness, and joy right in the middle of the messy.

 We don’t help each other when we pretend or gloss over the painful parts of life – we simply reinforce the myth that we should have it all figured out by now, that real life is supposed to look like a grid of cute and inspiring Instagram images, or that we ought to just think happy thoughts and rise above whatever life throws at us.
 As though it’s this simple.

 We are allowed to tell the truth about all of it.

 NOW WHAT?
+I created resource pages for my community about grief and living whole and brave after loss and on saying yes to life and showing up through fear.
 I appreciate this TED Talk about beginning again and finding meaning after life is interrupted.